 She went on to tell me about her new bicycle costume which preserved her modesty and her health, she said.
-She said it were like a skirt divided to act a bit like pants, she said.
+She said it were like a skirt divided to act a bit like pants.
 Well, she got me howling meself this time, she did.
 Sounds to me like an unpardonable awkwardness for sure.
 I am quite confused about women experimenting with riding these new personal vehicles and now strange clothing to match.

 Don`t like the idea meself of becoming round shouldered stooping so over these bicycle machines.
-Mrs. Woodhouse laughed and said more women have become increasingly fascinated with the bicycle machine and those that have hesitated at first because of their fear of physical injury, are being convinced by physicians now that a wise decision may be made in favour of the wheel.
+Mrs. Woodhouse laughed and said more women have become increasingly fascinated with the bicycle machine and those that have hesitated at first because of their fear of physical injury from these Bone shakers, are being convinced by physicians now that a wise decision may be made in favour of the wheel.
 The physicians are saying under their notice there is no organic weakness, or derangement traced to bicycling.
 Well, I told her, they are, are they, well - I wouldn`t put all my trust in physicians nor let enthusiasm get the better of prudence, I always say.

 Taking cold is to be guarded against, and is a likely result, unless an entire bicycle costume of wool is worn and what would that look like and feel like?
 I said that Cotton or silk underwear will cause one to become thoroughly chilled as soon as the air strikes the dampened surface, and the heat of exercise is abated.
 Mrs. Woodhouse had no answer to that.
 Well, she wouldn`t would she.